xph9876/hugo-academic-penghao/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a post-doc fellow at [Storici Lab](http://www.storicilab.gatech.edu/).
-I earned my Ph.D. in Bioinformatics at Georgia Tech in 2022, with the advising of [Dr. Francesca Storici](https://storicilab.gatech.edu/people/professor/).
-Before that, I received the M.S. in Computational Sciences and Engineering at Georgia Tech in 2019 and B.Sc. in Biological Sciences at Fudan University in 2017.
-My research include rNMP incorporation, DNA replication, and Nanopore sequencing.
+As a postdoctoral fellow at [Storici Lab](http://www.storicilab.gatech.edu/), I have earned a Ph.D. in Bioinformatics from [Georgia Tech](https://www.gatech.edu/) with the guidance of [Dr. Francesca Storici](https://storicilab.gatech.edu/people/professor/) in 2022.
+Prior to this, I received a Master's degree in Computational Sciences and Engineering from [Georgia Tech](https://www.gatech.edu/) in 2019, and a Bachelor's degree in Biological Sciences from [Fudan University](https://www.fudan.edu.cn/en/) in 2017.
+My research interests include rNMP incorporation, DNA replication, and Nanopore sequencing.

-__I am currently looking for academic opportunities on 2024-2025 job market!__
+__I am actively seeking academic opportunities on 2024-2025 job market!__

 {style="text-align: justify;"}